There was a time when, to get a cheap last-minute flight, all you needed to do was show up at the airport and ask for a standby ticket.

 Are last-minute flights going to be cheaper in 2021?

 TL;DR: It’s hard to say, but this frequent flyer’s opinion is that it’s very unlikely.
-In fact, 2021 should be a tough year for travellers looking for the cheapest flights.
+In fact, 2021 should be a tough year for travelers looking for the cheapest flights.

 It would be an understatement to say that airlines have been hit hard by the travel restrictions implemented by governments to curb the spread of COVID-19.
 As a result of those restrictions, routes have been closed and (much) fewer planes are in the air.